peterbb/gfeeds/website/page.md

 ![Code](icons/code.svg)

-GNOME Feeds is written using Python 3 and GTK+ 3.
+Feeds is written using Python 3 and GTK+ 3.
 It's free software, released under the GPL3 license.
 Feel free to browse the source code on [the GitLab repository](https://gitlab.com/gabmus/gnome-feeds), fork it, make changes or open issues!

 ---